tidyverse/dplyr/revdep/problems.md

      ERROR
     Running the tests in ‘tests/testthat.R’ failed.
     Last 13 lines of output:
+      ── 1.
+Error: chilemapas datasets can be aggregated (@test-aggregation.R#8)  ────
       `nm` must be `NULL` or a character vector the same length as `x`
       Backtrace:
         1. chilemapas::generar_provincias(r14)